Diary of Ebenezer 'Edward' Barron, 1901 - Part 1

 all new explain

-which in nature they see
+which in nature they see ∧explain

 with much higher its than now

-then, myself I count [[???]]
+Then, myself I cannot see [[???]]

-they the gold ∧of my [[?]]
+They the gold ∧of ∧my ∧power

-power by for [[?]] breed
+by for [[?]] tried

 Is a cumberer of the earth

-they the sweet refreshing shower
+They the sweet refreshing shower

-Learning what a parise have we
+Learning what a prise have we

 with Thy gifts to us bestow